By far the most common hair removal method. Cheap, quick, minimal side effects for most, but not long-lasting.

 - Brands and manufacturers of razors and shaving supplies

 Marketing terms and tactics:

-A disposable razor, as the name suggests, is an inxpensive razor designed to be thrown out when the blade gets dull.
+- A disposable razor, as the name suggests, is an inexpensive razor designed to be thrown out when the blade gets dull.

-A saftey razor is a double-blade razor designed to reduce the likelihood of nicks or cuts.
+- A safety razor is a double-blade razor designed to reduce the likelihood of nicks or cuts.

 Here’s a site with some great tips for shaving your head.

-See my discussion of Jergens Naturally Snmooth Shave Minimizing Moisturizer.
+See my discussion of Jergens Naturally Smooth Shave Minimizing Moisturizer.